 But it happened.
 She did something and it hurt my feelings.
 The details don’t matter.
 But it happened, and I know it happened because she apologized.

 It took me a little while to get over it.
 I thought for a long time about what I was going to say to her.
 I wanted her to understand and respect why I was hurt.
 I wanted to convince her to make some changes in how she communicates.
-I wanted her to change the assumptions she makes about me in certain situations.
+I wanted her to change the assumptions she makes about me.

 He could only change himself.